Creatine is a widely used and well-researched compound for bodybuilding.

 Creatine monohydrate is the most prevalent of six or seven different kinds of creatine available to choose from.

-The majority of creatine pills only include one form of creatine.
+The majority of creatine pills only include one form of creatine, which is creatine monohydrate.
 Some, on the other hand, incorporate three to five different forms of creatine.

 The most often seen forms of creatine are as follows:

-Known for its effectiveness and low cost, creatine monohydrate is the most widely used and well-tested form of creatine accessible today.
+Creatine Monohydrate is known for its effectiveness and low cost, pure creatine monohydrate is the most widely used and well-tested form of creatine accessible today.
 This kind of creatine has also been the subject of the most extensive study.
 It was the first type of creatine to be utilized in dietary supplements.
-Creatine monohydrates are now included in many of the creatine supplements available today.
+Creatine monohydrate supplements are now included in many of the creatine supplements available today.

 Creatine Ethyl Ester